Katamari Amore

 Katamari Amore (塊魂 アモーレ, Katamari Amore) was a third-person puzzle-action video game published and developed by Namco Bandai Games for iOS.
 The game was released to the public on September 29, 2011.
 Katamari Amore is the second game of the Katamari franchise to be released on iOS, and it featured Game Center integration.

 The game's plot revolves around the main character Prince retrieving specific items on the planet Earth for his father the King of All Cosmos.

-Katamari Amore was removed from the Apple Store on March 30, 2015.
+Katamari Amore was removed from the App Store, along with several other Namco Bandai titles, on March 30, 2015.
+Most of the game had been accessed through in-app purchases, which became unavailable before then.

 Story

 The primary story deals with the Prince of All Cosmos adventures on Earth while carrying out missions for his father, known as the King of All Cosmos.
 One day while cleaning his room, the King finds a book known as "Have a Nice Trip!", which he had gotten while visiting the planet Earth.
 The book details different rare objects that can be seen around the world.
 Upon discovering the book, and realizing he is smitten with the beauty of the objects, he orders Prince to Earth to roll them up and bring them back to him.